Apeder/Open_Street_Map_Scrape_n_munge/Readme.md

               'E Lancaster Ave',
               'E. Mt Airy Ave',

+Some require street or avenue to be appended, others aren't in philly, like Mallon Avenue

 Strange orphan words
 'Bigler': {'Bigler'},

+No Broadway in Philly
 'Broadway': {'373 North Broadway',
               'North Broadway',
               'South Broadway'},